Dmkk01/dmkk01/README.md

 - Worked as a full-time junior frontend developer (Java, React) at [Atlas Copco](https://www.atlascopcogroup.com/en) in the R&D Department.

 ### Some of my other work
-Here you go, with two new entries added and written in the same style:

-### Some of my other work

 Just the new ones, here they are: